MelanieWary/multi-user-llm-chat/readme.md

 I can't say I've learned it yet, though what I did is:
 * do 2 less than 1 hour tutorials on JS basics
 * [ask ChatGPT](https://chatgpt.com/c/6817bdc7-43fc-8005-963d-398b7a70e730) to provide me with a project basis and to explain me what each line does
-* adapt this basis to the flow I had in mind (cf [sequence diagram](https://www.mermaidchart.com/raw/537b8f77-d121-4d31-ae29-a0ee7df9c6db?theme=light&version=v0.1&format=svg)), first by "trying things", then "trying other things", and eventually asking ChatGPT again when I got stuck
+* adapt this basis to the flow I had in mind (cf [sequence diagram](https://www.mermaidchart.com/raw/537b8f77-d121-4d31-ae29-a0ee7df9c6db?theme=light&version=v0.1&format=svg)), first by "trying things", then "trying other things", using the console when problems arised, and eventually asking ChatGPT again when I got stuck